JerichoFletcher/mechanical-warfare/UNITCLASSES.md

 ![icon](icon.png)
 # Unit Classes

-In Mechanical Warfare, we created 4 unit classes:
+Mechanical Warfare introduces a tier system for units, which divides all units into 4 tiers (classes):
 - Orange
 - Cyan
 - Purple (upcoming)
 - Red (upcoming)

-These classes have their own average DPS respectively.

-We also override the unit factory top sprites to correlate with their respective unit classes.
+Units in each class have a certain average DPS, ranging from low (Orange) to extreme (Red).
+Unit factories also have a color indicator on their tops to determine their respective unit classes.